How to pay for grad school: Going back to school as an adult

 Though going back to school as an adult is a significant investment, there are several federal tax incentives to help ease the financial burden:

-• Lifetime Learning Credit: This credit is worth up to $2,000 per tax return to cover the tuition and fees for higher education courses taken throughout your lifetime.
+• Lifetime Learning Credit: This credit is worth up to $2,000 per tax return (not per student) to cover the tuition and fees for higher education courses taken throughout your lifetime.
 Like the American Opportunity Credit, there are income limitations, and both credits can't be claimed in the same year for the same student.

 How might returning to school impact my other financial goals?
 What, if any, tax considerations should I keep in mind?
-What are my best options to pay for the degree, given my current financial situation?
+What are my options to pay for the degree, given my current financial situation?

 When you’re ready to reach out to an Ameriprise financial advisor for a complimentary initial consultation, consider bringing these questions to your meeting.

-Something went wrong.
+warning Something went wrong.
 Do you want to try reloading?
 Try again

 Or, request an appointment online to speak with an advisor.